jlengstorf/lengstorf.com/content/drafts/labels.md

 But more often than not, our self-applied labels isolate and limit us in ways we didn't intend.

-### Just for fun, let's play with labels.
+### One human.
+Three labels.
+Vastly different assumptions.

 Pat the Human is a blank slate.
-We can make some basic assumptions — Pat most likely consumes food, sleeps, and occasionally goes on a Netflix binge — but beyond that we'd have to observe Pat to make our judgments.
+We can make some basic assumptions — Pat most likely consumes food, sleeps, and occasionally goes on a Netflix binge — but beyond that we'd have to actually _meet_ Pat to make any judgments.

+But if we add labels, shit gets weird.

-Pat the Anti-Vaxxer, on the other hand, is a helicopter mom trying to shake up the monotony of upper-middle-class motherhood with attempted filicide.
+Pat the Anti-Vaxxer is a helicopter mom trying to shake up the monotony of upper-middle-class motherhood with attempted filicide.

 Pat the Startup Developer is a white dude who's ignorantly strengthening the patriarchy and only making the world better for other white dudes who prefer smartphones to people.

 Pat the Digital Nomad is living in Southeast Asia, broke and socially inept, because an ebook claimed you can live there for $300/month and make a fortune selling ebooks to ~~marks~~ <ins>people</ins> who want to become digital nomads.

-In each of these cases, we didn't need to meet Pat, or see Pat's behavior, to make a sweeping judgment about the content of Pat's character.
+When a label is applied, we will most likely make a sweeping judgment about the content of Pat's character.
 For all we know, the Pat behind all three of these labels might be the same person.[^super-pat]

 [^super-pat]:
     Pat the Anti-Vaxxing Digital Nomad Developer: currently renting a Balinese hovel, selling ebooks on how to make money as a digital nomad to fund the creation of a "killer app" that helps parents find the nearest [measles party](http://thinkprogress.org/health/2015/02/09/3621020/measles-parties-california/).
 Some people — mostly Pat — are calling it "the Uber of intentionally infecting children with diseases".
-He's currently confused because he's been catching shit from "haters" who think his company slogan — "giving your kid measles now so he can grow up and get mad bitches later, bro" — is sexist.
+He's currently confused because he's catching shit from "haters" who think his company slogan — "giving your kid measles now so he can grow up and get mad bitches later, bro" — is sexist.

-That's the insidious thing: **rather than enhancing who we tell the world we are, labels completely overwrite us.** Labels replace our personalities — the things we do and say and stand for — with presumptions — the things our labels give us the appearance of doing and saying and standing for.
+That's the insidious thing: **rather than enhancing who we tell the world we are, labels tend to overwrite us.** Instead of letting our own actions and words and beliefs define us, labels let people define us with a set of culturally defined presumptions — meaning we're now defined by the actions and words and beliefs of whatever that label means to the person judging us.

-## \#3: Adopting a Label Means a Bunch of Strangers Can Fuck Up Your Reputation
+## Adopting a Label Means a Bunch of Strangers Can Fuck Up Your Reputation

 Closely related to stereotypes, another problem with adopting a label is the risk of letting other members of the group — total strangers in many cases — make decisions about how the rest of the world views you.

-In one of the saddest examples of how this can go wrong, imagine a Catholic priest.
-For over a thousand years, the life of a clergyman in the church was a respected position, largely considered a good thing.
+In one of the saddest examples of how the actions of other people, imagine a Catholic priest.
+What just came to mind?

-Then, news reports come out that that some Catholic priests are child molesters and that the church covered it up.
+In probably 99.9% of cases, members of the clergy are decent people with good intentions.
+But there's a reasonably good chance that's _not_ what you just thought about.

+A lot of us probably just connected Catholic priests with pedophilia, because a few dirtbag pedophiles were _also_ priests.

-Now, a good portion of the world is giving _all_ Catholic priests the side-eye, like, "I don't know about those priest types...
+Thanks to a few perverts, a good portion of the world is giving _all_ Catholic priests the side-eye, like, "I don't know about those priest types...
 I heard they're all kidfuckers."

 Similarly, startup dudes everywhere are expected to be socially inept, micro-aggression-lobbing twenty- and thirty-something white males.
 The world sees _Silicon Valley_ and the [tragic bro-show nosedive happening at Uber](http://www.latimes.com/business/technology/la-fi-tn-uber-bad-month-20170224-story.html) and the idea sinks in that the people at startups are basically frat boys[^another-one] that passed math class.

 [^another-one]:
     And another one: "frat boys".
-I didn't have to add any _actual_ description, because we're all already picturing a certain type of behavior.
+I didn't have to add any real description, because we're all already picturing a certain type of behavior.

 Sometimes these strangers are the figureheads at the epicenter of the label, like in the case of Donald Trump giving renewed life to a caricature of Republicans as bigoted, out of touch, and largely solipsistic, leaving a lot of conservative-leaning Americans without a party to support.

-Other times — in the digital nomad movement, for instance — the strangers are bandwagon jumpers who exploit an angle and taint the entire community: hucksters who move to Prague for a month before launching their "how to become a digital nomad in Prague" ebook, attempting to capitalize on the media's current fascination with location-independent workers.
+Other times — in the digital nomad movement, for instance — the strangers are bandwagon jumpers who exploit an angle and taint the entire community: hucksters who stay in Prague for three weeks before launching their _How to Become a Digital Nomad in Prague_ ebook, attempting to capitalize on the media's current fascination with location-independent workers.

 In either case, **people who have nothing to do with you other than affixing the same label to themselves are now wielding influence over your reputation.**

-## \#4: Applying a Label Creates an "Us vs. Them"
+## Applying a Label Creates an "Us vs. Them"

 I'm not much of a gamer, but it was hard to miss the media shitstorm surrounding [Gamergate](https://en.wikipedia.org/wiki/Gamergate_controversy) a few years back.

-In the spirit of this article, I'm choosing not to research what _actually_ happened; I want to share the stereotypes that leaked out to me — the non-gamer — that are now attached to "gamers" in my brain.[^wifi]
+In the spirit of this article, I'm choosing not to research what _actually_ happened; I want to share the stereotypes that leaked out to me — a non-gamer — that are now attached to Gamers in my brain.[^wifi]

 [^wifi]:
     That, and I'm writing without a wifi connection right now and can't be bothered to look it up on my phone.